sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-873	Length of Longest Fibonacci Subsequence    		47.9%	Medium
+for current element, we can bind with previous element to form a fib pair dp[i,j] the max length for the pair with ith and jth element as the ending two elements in fib series good practice on dp why we need 2d dp.
+->>

+<<-887	Super Egg Drop    		27.1%	Hard
+given k eggs and 1 to n floors.
+There exist a floor F, such that above F egg will drop break. return the min moves need to know F.
+- drop below F, one move, k eggs, remain N-F floors
+- drop above F, one move, k-1 eggs, remain X-1. min max problem. dp[k,n]=1+max(dp[k-1][i-1],dp[k,n-i]) for all i.
+KN^2 if we convert to dp[m,k] reprenting the max floor we can check using m move and k eggs dp[m,k]=dp[m-1,k-1]+dp[m-1,k]+1 if egg breaks we can check dp[m-1,k-1] floors if egg does not break, we can check dp[m-1,k] floors

+->>

 ### two state interlace
 <<-964	Least Operators to Express Number    		44.5%	Hard
 given a positive integer x, use +-*/ and x to represent any number.